exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 For cases where changing your original list is undesirable, the built-in [`sorted()`][sorted] can be used to return a new, sorted copy of your original list.

-### Occurrences of an item in the list
+# Occurrences of an item in a list

-You can find the number of occurrences of an element in the list with the help of `.count()`.
-It takes the element you need to tally as its argument, and returns the total number of times it appears on the list.
+You can find the occurrences of an element in a list with the help of `list.count()`.
+It takes the item you need to tally as its argument and returns the total number of times it appears on the list.

 ```python
 >>> items = [1, 4, 7, 8, 2, 9, 2, 1, 1, 0, 4, 3]